-In 2005 Liberia made headlines by electing economist and Nobel Peace Prize–winner Ellen Johnson Sirleaf as Africa's first female head of state.
-She has been credited with reducing Liberia's debt, maintaining peace and improving infrastructure in the country, but has been criticised for some of the ways she handled the 2014 Ebola outbreak.
+In 2005, Liberia made headlines by electing economist and Nobel Peace Prize–winner Ellen Johnson Sirleaf as Africa's first female head of state.
+She has been credited with reducing Liberia's debt, maintaining peace and improving infrastructure in the country, but has been criticized for some of the ways she handled the 2014 Ebola outbreak.
 At the time of writing, she was wrapping up her last year of presidency among multiple contenders for the 2017 presidential election.

 From 2014 to 2016 the Ebola virus infected around 10,700 people, killed an estimated 4900 and devastated the economy (the majority of infections occurred in 2014).
 Liberia was declared Ebola-free in 2015, had several small outbreaks and was then again declared free of the virus in 2016.
 At the time of writing it was still on the long road to economic and emotional recovery.

 The coup was widely condemned both regionally and internationally.
-While relations with neighbouring African states soon thawed, the post-coup flight of capital from the country, coupled with ongoing corruption, caused Liberia's economy to plummet.
+While relations with neighboring African states soon thawed, the post-coup flight of capital from the country, coupled with ongoing corruption, caused Liberia's economy to plummet.